Shocking Vision of a Past Life Death

 Do you have dreams or waking pictures in your head of other time periods you can’t seem to explain?
-Do you sometimes wonder where a certain habit, fear, or other unusual behavior comes from?
-Have you had the experience of thinking you’ve been somewhere before or tugging memories of other places when reading a book or watching a movie?
-If so, you could be experiencing a memory of one your past lives.
-Past life flash backs happen to me quite a bit and they come in different ways.
-Here is one that was very vivid for me and I remember the event just like it was yesterday.
+Do you sometimes wonder where a particular habit, fear, or a sudden reaction to something that seems out of character?
+Have you ever had a weird feeling of Deja vu when reading a book or watching a movie?
+If so, you may have experienced a fleeting past life recall.
+Past life flashbacks have spontaneously happened to me at least four times in my life.

-Skeptics claim what people remember in past life regressions are probably false memories or “confabulation” (made up imagery).
-Quite the contrary, after conducting hundreds of past life sessions, the lifetimes people recall are exceedingly in depth and emotion packed.
-Some individuals even express sensing distinct smells, touching things, and what the weather was like in that particular experience.
-For others, the life recalled is a shock to find they are another gender or living in a place or time they never would have imagined.
+Skeptics claim what people remember in a past life regression are probably false memories or a confabulation (a false memory).
+Quite the contrary, after conducting numerous past life sessions with clients, the lifetimes’ many people recalled were exceedingly detailed and highly emotional.
+Some individuals expressed sensing distinct smells, touching things, and even what the weather was like.
+For others, the life recalled was disconcerting when they discovered they were another gender or living in a place or time they would have never imagined.

-There are several well-known authors such as Dr. Bruce Goldberg and Dr. Brian Weiss who have done extensive research and written powerful books on the topic.
-Carol Bowman has written an eye-opening book on the subject of children and their past life memories.
-America’s ‘Sleeping Prophet’, Edgar Cayce, talked about past lives in his now famous Life Readings.
-He speaks of the many gifts and talents people can bring forward from past lifetimes, which, when remembered, can be put into practical and spiritual use today.
-According to Cayce, not only can past lives be uncovered, but future lifetimes revealed as well.
+There are several authors such as Dr. Bruce Goldberg, Dr. Brian Weiss, and Ian Stevens who’ve done extensive research and written powerful books on the topic of past lives.
+Carol Bowman has written an eye-opening book about children and their past life memories.
+America’s Edgar Cayce (1879 – 1945), revealed much about past lives in his famous Life Readings.
+In fact, he spoke of the many gifts and talents people bring forward from past lifetimes, which when remembered, could be put into practical and spiritual use in the current life experience.

-As Cayce contends, we are the sum total of all our past lives.
-Remembering who and where you have been before is not only interesting but also almost imperative to understand and heal your life.
-Furthermore, you will be able to see people you have been with before and heal relationships with greater understanding and compassion.
+Furthermore, as Cayce contended, we are the sum total of all our past lives.
+Remembering who you were, where you’ve been, and what you’ve previously experienced is not only interesting, but it also helps you to better understand your current circumstances and perhaps, even heal your life.
+Furthermore, you’ll be able to see the people that you’ve been with before and possibly heal relationships with new understanding and greater compassion.

-I believe everyone should try an experience some of their past lives.
+I believe everyone should undergo hypnosis with a qualified hypnotherapist to explore past lives.
 Why?
-Because you will better understand better the soul’s migration from lifetime to lifetime.
-You will have an illuminating understanding of the role karma plays and the transition between frequencies of the astral and etheric planes back into the three-dimensional world we know of here on earth.
-You may even come to know that this is not the only lifetime you will experience and that you have the opportunity to come back time and time again to perfect the soul essence.
+Because you’ll better understand your soul’s migration from lifetime to lifetime.
+Moreover, you’ll gain some understanding about the role that karma plays in how lifetimes were lived.
+You may even come to know that this is not the only lifetime you’ll experience and that you have the opportunity to come back time and time again to perfect your soul.

-For me, I now know why fireworks exploding right above my head frighten me.
-I now know they are reminiscent of the sound of artillery in battle.
-I now understand why I have lingered in front of grave sites of unidentified confederate soldiers unable to move away when visiting the South.
-And, beyond a shadow of a doubt, I know I will live again!
+For me, I now know why fireworks exploding right above my head frightened me as a child.
+I finally realized fireworks remind me of the sound of artillery exploding overhead in battle.
+I now understand why I’ve lingered in front of unidentified confederate soldiers grave sites when visiting the South.
+And, beyond a shadow of a doubt, I know that I will live again after this life!